dcfidalgo/pytorch_forward_forward/README.md

-# pytorch_forward_forward
+# pyff

-Implementation of forward-forward (FF) training algorithm - an alternative to back-propagation
----
+This started as a fork of https://github.com/mohammadpz/pytorch_forward_forward !!

 Below is my understanding of the FF algorithm presented at [Geoffrey Hinton's talk at NeurIPS 2022](https://www.cs.toronto.edu/~hinton/FFA13.pdf).\
 The conventional backprop computes the gradients by successive applications of the chain rule, from the objective function to the parameters.
 FF, however, computes the gradients locally with a local objective function, so there is no need to backpropagate the errors.